MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data

 \section{Inference Results}

-In this section, we report examples of inference results from MAESTRO and supervised ViTs on the segmentation tasks of PASTIS-HD and FLAIR-HUB.
-We again consider MAESTRO and ViTs with the \textit{group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
+In this section, we report inference results from \emph{intra-dataset} MAE-B and supervised ViT-B models on the segmentation tasks of PASTIS-HD and FLAIR-HUB.
+We consider \emph{intra-dataset} MAESTRO and ViT models with the \textit{group} fusion mode, grouping together the Sentinel-1 ascending and descending modalities.
 For multispectral data, we use \textit{joint-token} fusion along with \textit{patch-group-wise} target normalization during reconstruction.

 Results are reported in \cref{fig:inferences_pastis} and \cref{fig:inferences_flair} for PASTIS-HD and FLAIR-HUB, respectively.
 For each tile, we display the VHR imagery, the Sentinel-2 imagery, the MAESTRO prediction, the ViT prediction, and the corresponding ground truth.
 Examples are randomly sampled from the test set.